-The highlights include running along five different lakes, the solitude of the Tarawera Forest, the waterfalls on the Tarawera Falls track, twists and turns on the Eastern Okataina track, the towering redwoods, steam alongside the trail at Sulphur Point and finishing at the Lakefront Reserve in downtown Rotorua.
+The highlights include running along five different lakes, the solitude of the Tarawera Forest, the waterfalls on the Tarawera Falls track, twists and turns on the Eastern Okataina track, the towering redwoods, steam alongside the trail at Sulphur Point and finishing at the Village Green in downtown Rotorua.

 The course features a combination of trails and forestry roads with native New Zealand bush, conifer forest, farmland, parkland and thermal landscapes.

 +3089m / -2843m

 |LOCATION||DISTANCE FROM START||DEPARTURE CUT-OFF TIME*||ACCESSIBLE TO SPECTATORS||DROP BAG LOCATION|

 |OKATAINA||58km||12:00am, Sunday||Yes (via bus)||Yes|

 |LAKE TIKITAPU||86.2km||8:15am, Sunday||Yes||Yes|

 * Athletes must leave the Aid Station BEFORE the cut-off times

 - Näak nutrition